➤ Request more information

 You must take the following courses.

 The course provides an overview of several paradigms of learning and their relationship to decision-making models.
-Students will learn to design and evaluate curriculum, develop instructional materials, assess student learning and measure instructional outcomes.
+Students will learn to design & evaluate curriculum, develop instructional materials, assess student learning & measure instructional outcomes.

 This course is designed to teach a practical, step-by-step approach in learning the complex procedures of the assessment process at the local, state and federal levels.
 The course will analyze and synthesize various aspects of assessment particularly progress monitoring as applied to the acquisition of knowledge and skills, and the increased consideration of students from culturally and linguistically diverse backgrounds in the assessment process.
 This course examines how students' assessment data drives curriculum implementation.